flaptor/hist4j/README.md

 Usage
 =====

-A typical use case is mesuring response times of a service.
+A typical use case is measuring response times of a service.
 In this case, we can create a histogram object:

 <code>AdaptiveHistogram h = new Histogram();